 My research also investigated the cognitive and neural processes behind links between moral values and attitudes and actions.
 I found roles for representations of causation and theory-of-mind, which I am investigating in current work.

-My other research has focused on how individual differences in conceptions of right and wrong relate to reasoning about crimes and personal mental health outcomes.
+Other research focuses on how individual differences in beliefs about right and wrong relate to reasoning about crimes and people’s mental health.
 A description of some of this work is included in the following commentaries: